TBD54566975/web5-rs/docs/API_DESIGN.md

 | `get_signer(public_key: Jwk): Ed25519Signer` |       |
 | `import_key(private_key: Jwk)`               |       |

+## `PersistentKeyManager`

+🚧 the idea being to offer a "reader" and "writer" (or "getter" and "setter") for the key material to be persisted 🚧

 # Digital Signature Algorithm's (DSA)

 ## `Dsa`

+- **High-Level Concept:** Enumeration.
-The set of Digital Signature Algorithm's natively supported within this SDK.
+- **Description:** The set of Digital Signature Algorithm's natively supported within this SDK.

 | Enumeration |
 | :---------- |